Why Victor Osimhen Was Substituted During Nigeria vs DR Congo World Cup Play-Off

 The striker, who had been instrumental throughout the qualification campaign, struggled to make an impact in the opening 45 minutes against the Leopards’ strong defensive setup.

-The Galatasaray striker did not return from the tunnel at the start of the second half as he was replaced by Akor Adams.
+The Galatasaray striker then did not return from the tunnel at the start of the second half as he was replaced by Akor Adams.

 Victor Osimhen, Super Eagles, Nigeria vs DR Congo, World Cup playoff, FIFA